Terry Butcher: Philippines

 On 14 June 2018, Butcher was announced as the new head coach of the Philippines.
 In 2016, he almost got appointed as head coach of Global Cebu which was set to play in the inaugural edition of the Philippines Football League, but the club favoured Japanese coach Toshiaki Imai instead.
 He was due to lead the Philippines national team in the 2019 AFC Asian Cup, but on 2 August 2018, he announced that he will not take the role as head coach of the national team because he did not believe the system is in place for his time in charge of the Philippines to be successful.
 His assistant coach, Scott Cooper took over his post and take charge of the team's 2019 Asian Cup preparations.

 Guangzhou R&F

-On 26 July 2019 it was confirmed, that Butcher had joined the coaching staff of Chinese club Guangzhou R&F to help fix the teams leaky defence.
+On 26 July 2019 it was confirmed that Butcher had joined the coaching staff of Chinese club Guangzhou R&F to help fix the team's leaky defence.
 He was hired as a defensive coach.